Senegal national football team: 2020s

 Deprived of many players due to COVID-19, Senegal participated in the 2021 Africa Cup of Nations, postponed to 2022 because of the pandemic; they beat Zimbabwe in their first match 1–0 and drew their next two games, enough to finish first in their group.
 In the round of 16, Senegal faced Cape Verde.
 Mané recorded a shot that hit the post in the first minute.
 Patrick Andrade was sent off in the 21st minute, after intervention of the video assistant referee.
 Despite their dominance, the first half ended without a single shot on target; Mané opened the scoring a few minutes into the second half, following a corner.

 Senegal faced Equatorial Guinea in the quarter-finals.
 The Lions opened the scoring half an hour into the game, by Famara Diédhiou on a pass from Mané; Senegal eventually won 3–1.
 In the semi-finals, Senegal faced Burkina Faso, winning 3–1 again.
 In the final, Senegal faced Egypt, who eliminated hosts Cameroon in the semi-finals.
-In a penalty shootout, Mané scored the winning penalty, to bring Senegal its first Africa Cup of Nations title.
+In a penalty shoot-out, Mané scored the winning penalty, to bring Senegal its first Africa Cup of Nations title.
 Senegal returned home and took part in a victory parade that took place in the capital, Dakar.
+During the 2021 Africa Cup of Nations final, Egyptian goalkeeper Mohamed Abou Gabal, known as Gabaski, used a water bottle with notes indicating the preferred penalty shot directions of Senegalese players.

 It ended up becoming the biggest party in the country's history.

 Senegal faced Egypt twice after the AFCON final, eliminating the Egyptians on penalties after being tied 1–1 on aggregate, to qualify for the 2022 FIFA World Cup.
 Mané eliminated his Liverpool teammate Mohamed Salah after scoring the winning penalty again.

-The penalty shootout was however full of controversies with lasers being pointed at Egypt’s penalty takers and goalkeeper.
-FIFA fined Senegal’s football federation 175,000 Swiss francs as a result of the fan disorder.
+The penalty shoot-out was however full of controversies with lasers being pointed at Egypt's penalty takers and goalkeeper.
+FIFA fined Senegal's football federation 175,000 Swiss francs as a result of the fan disorder.

 For the 2022 World Cup in Qatar, Senegal were drawn in Group A along with the hosts Qatar, Ecuador and the Netherlands.
 Star man Mané missed out due to injury, but Senegal managed to progress from the group nonetheless.
 Though they lost their first game against the Netherlands 2–0, Senegal went on to claim six points against the hosts and then Ecuador in their final game, progressing to the Round of 16, where they lost 3–0 to England.
 It marked the second time Senegal had progressed past the group stage, in only their third appearance.

+On 10 June 2025, Senegal won 3–1 against England, becoming the first African country to defeat England in a football match at senior level.

 Kit history

-Puma has been the manufacturer of Senegal's kits since 2004.
+Puma has been the manufacturer of Senegal's kits since 2005 (except 2017, when Romai was the manufacturer).
 The home kit is typically white, and the away kit is green.